openbmc/docs/designs/firmware-update-over-redfish.md

   [Issue 3296][11]
 - Support firmware update for other targets (power supplies, voltage regulators, ...)
-- Support to update multiple targets with the same firmware image at once
 - Support scheduling of when update occurs (Maintenance windows)
 - Support remaining TransferProtocolTypes in UpdateService (CIFS, FTP, SFTP, HTTP, HTTPS, NSF, SCP, NFS)